CariZa/tekton-rbac-dashboard-namespace-investigation/README.md

     $ cat k8s/templates/kubeconfig.tpl | envsubst > kubeconfig_admin

+### Helper script kubeconfig_generator

 ^ This is all a lot of effort so I've put together a helper script to do it all for me, just run:

     $ sh scripts/kubeconfig_generator.sh

+### Automate all the things

+TODO: Automate all these steps in a helper script so in future i can just run one command and test these scenarios (or edit them and test quicker)

 # Useful snippet: